Catrionamcd/Adventures-of-Alice/README.md

 ### Use of Python

 While coding this game I intially used a for loop to loop through the list of data that had been retreived from the Google Sheets.
 This loop would create a sublist of the data that was needed for validation and to get the next step.
-Using google I discovered a more powerful pythonic way of doing this in just one line.
+Using google I discovered a more powerful pythonic way of doing this in just one line using a lambda function.
 These are screen shots of my code as I had it before putting in the lambda function.

 ![alt text](assets/images/Code-with-loop.png)